lasthyphen/Dijets-Token-Sale/README.md

 - Team is able to pause the receiving of the funds on the smart contract;
 - At the end of this phase, no one is able to buy the tokens anymore;
 - Contract deployer/"Owner" has to "setSalePhase()" to "PublicSaleFinished" to then be able to call "Finalise PublicSale:
-- Tier 3 sale is set to run from 17th January 2021 to 24th January 2021.

 **5. Post Public Sale**